snhstq/IBM3705_R5/README.md

 v net,act,id=P16A23A
 v net,act,id=T16A23A1

 If i3274 or i3271 is started after the NCP has been loaded, the related line needs to be activated first.
-Note that in that case you would have seen een I/O errer on the line (IST631).
+Note that in that case you would have seen een I/O error on the line (VTAM message IST631).

 ## Operation and Use